Why Tm Calculators Disagree: Which Tm Value Should You Trust?

 |---|---|---|

-| Using Wallace Rule for real experiments | Tm error of 5-10°C, PCR fails or non-specific products | Switch to nearest-neighbor method |
+| Using Wallace Rule for real experiments | Tm estimate may be far enough off to cause weak or non-specific PCR | Switch to nearest-neighbor method |

-| Wrong salt concentration in calculator | Systematic Tm error of 5-15°C | Use your actual buffer's salt values (check buffer datasheet) |
+| Wrong salt concentration in calculator | Systematic Tm offset | Use your actual buffer's salt values |

-| Ignoring Mg²⁺ in PCR buffer | Underestimate Tm by 5-8°C | Enter Mg²⁺ separately; it dominates in most PCR buffers |
+| Ignoring Mg²⁺ in PCR buffer | Tm estimate may be too low or inconsistent | Enter Mg²⁺ separately when the calculator supports it |

 | Using default 50 mM Na⁺ for all buffers | Inaccurate for Q5, Phusion, KAPA buffers | Check vendor buffer composition; high-fidelity buffers differ |